 Learn more about the hours and locations of coffee shops and restaurants, promotions and meal plans.

 The University of Ottawa is committed to the wellbeing of its students and to ensuring that every student can experience good mental health in order to complete their work and participate fully in university life.

-The ARC works closely with all university faculties and services to develop initiatives that support and benefit First Nations, Inuit and Métis students.
-We provide services that support your classroom, career and personal needs in a manner consistent with Aboriginal culture and values.
+The IRC works closely with all university faculties and services to develop initiatives that support and benefit First Nations, Inuit and Métis students.
+We provide services that support your classroom, career and personal needs in a manner consistent with Indigenous culture and values.

-Access Service is responsible to assess, establish, and implement appropriate academic accommodations for students who have a disability with respect and reliability, while adhering to the University of Ottawa’s policies, procedures, and administrative regulations, as well as Human Rights legislation.
+Academic Accommodations is a unit within the SASS responsible to assess, establish, and implement appropriate academic accommodations for students who have a disability with respect and reliability, while adhering to the University of Ottawa’s policies, procedures, and administrative regulations, as well as Human Rights legislation.

 Report an incident, resources, supporting someone and University Policies.